cwinpy/cwinpy/docs/skyshifting.rst

 .. note::

-   After the pipeline completes, there will be many "resume" file that can take up a lot of space.
+   After the pipeline completes, there will be many "resume" files that can take up a lot of space.
    It is worth moving into the ``results`` directory and deleting these, e.g.:

    .. code-block::